27 Awesome Things to Do in Kingston, Ontario For All Seasons

 The live guitar performer was great, the audio commentary was full of interesting knowledge, and the sun was shining on the top deck all day!
 Eric has also been on the sunset cruise with friends and it was SO worth it.

-Like we mentioned above, a popular thing for visitors to do is to actually combine is the boat tour AND the trolley tour.
-So, you can even package them together for savings.
-You can check here for 1000 Islands Boat Tour tickets.
+As we mentioned above, a popular thing for visitors to do is to actually combine the boat tour AND the trolley tour.
+So, you can even package them together for potential savings.

 If you feel like shopping, Princess Street is the place to do it.
 Princess Street is a very long street that cuts right through downtown all the way to the waterfront.
 Downtown Princess Street is also on a hill that conveniently slopes down to the water!